kkarrwrites/boot-camp-module-10-team-profile-generator/README.md

 ## About

-An OOP JavaScript, Node.js, and npm coding challenge for UConn Boot Camp.
+An OOP JavaScript, Node.js, and npm coding challenge for Full Stack Coding Boot Camp.

 ## Description